Faithful-Resource-Pack/Docs/pages/textures/glossary.md

 ### Checkerboard Dithering

-Checkerboard dithering (also known as checkerboarding) is exactly what the name describes — a simple checkerboard between two colors.
+Checkerboard dithering (also known as checkerboarding) is exactly what the name describes—a simple checkerboard between two colors.
 This is often used in stylized pixel art, but is usually not suitable for Minecraft textures as it looks very repetitive and unnatural.

 <img src="/images/textures/glossary/checkerboarding.png" class="center" alt="checkerboarding example" />
 <i class="center">Example of a checkerboarded color border.</i>